selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 ### Summary
-**Welcome!** Join me on a learning journey in **Power BI** and **SQL**, to create an industry-standard, interactive and comprehensive report.
-We will be working on an industry online retail dataset, and extracting valuable insights to inform business decisions.
+**Welcome!** Join me on a learning journey in **Power BI** and **PostgreSQL**, to create an industry-standard, interactive and comprehensive report.
+We will be working on an online retail dataset (120,000 records) from an anonymised multinational retail company.
+We will also and extracting valuable insights to inform business decisions.

+📌  **The first part of the project focuses on data extraction, cleaning and modelling.** We will perform **ETL** on the data: 1) extract data (E) from four different cloud and local sources; 2) transform (T) the data in Power Query, and 3) load the data back to Power BI.
+Finally, we will create our STAR-based data model.

+📊 **The second part consists on the development of an interactive multi-page Power BI report.** First, we will generate a dates table, a table of key measures and relevant hierarchies.
+We will then build interactive-multi-page report containing 35 visualisations, from KPIs to predictive modelling.

-In the first part of the project, we will focus on data cleaning, creation of a STAR-based data model and subsequent development of the Power BI report.
-However, not all clients will have access to Power tools like Power BI desktop or Service.
+💻 **The third objective focuses on creating custom SQL queries to generate powerful insights** outside the Power BI environment.
+Why do we want to do this?
+Not all clients will have access to Power tools like Power BI desktop or Service.
 We want to ensure that data insights can still be extracted and shared with a broader audience.
-For this reason, the second objective focuses on creating SQL queries to extract and disseminate key data in a different way.
-These queries will answer common questions that clients might have.

 This documentation will also include a detailed guide into Power BI data modelling and reporting.
 Let's dive in!